Skip to main content

 Rossi R92 Tripple Black .44 Magnum

-Weighing 6 pounds, the Rossi R92 Tripple Black Series is among the most lightweight lever-action rifles available.
-This fully blacked-out lever-action rifle is cost-efficient and available in the standard .357 as well as the .44 pistol-caliber chamber.
+Weighing 6 pounds, the Rossi R92 Triple Black Series is one of the most lightweight lever-action rifles available.
+This fully blacked-out rifle is cost-efficient and available in .357 and .44 pistol-caliber chambers.

 Key Features

-• Its oversized loop lever and leather paracord wrapping make it ideal for use with gloves.
+• Oversized loop lever and leather paracord wrapping for use with gloves.

 3. Marlin 336 Dark Series .30-30 Winchester